Burning Season in Laos – Is it Really That Bad?

 Smoke is so bad it blocks the sun!

 The Mekong River was supposed to be pretty and picturesque with lots of opportunities for photos of the surrounding mountains.
-During the burning season in Laos, this is just not the case.
+During the smokey season in Laos, this is just not the case.

 When I returned to Luang Prabang 10 days later, it was even worse than the first time.